mail3protocol/mail3-me-button/README.md

 #### Caveats

-The `style` attribute is replaced by the `css` attributes., and all custom style attribute should pass in a `string` type instead of `Object`.
+The `style` attribute is replaced by the `css` attribute, and all custom style attribute should pass in a `string` type instead of `Object`.

 ```jsx
 <App>